tyler-ruff/blazed-quest/src/pages/terms.md

 GDRP Officer: **Tyler Ruff**
 - Email: [tyler.ruff@outlook.com](mailto:tyler.ruff@outlook.com)

-## Security Promise
-Your security and privacy are very important to us.
-Please refer to our [Privacy Policy](https://blazed.quest/privacy), please refer to our [General Data Protection Regulation (GDRP)]()

 ## Contact Us

 If you have any questions about these Terms and Conditions, You can contact us: